Skip to content

 How To Release Tight Iliacus Muscle:

-The most effective Iliacus muscle release technique is massage.
-This can be done by the hands of a professional, or at home with a purposefully designed Iliacus release tool.
+The most effective way to release a tight Iliacus muscle is targeted, intentional deep tissue massage.
+This can be done by the hands of a professional, or at home with a purposefully designed Iliacus release tool like QL Claw.

 What Happens When The Iliacus Muscle Contracts?